 \section{Introduction}

-Recent years have witnessed the profound transformation of user-generated content (UGC) to people's information-sharing strategy and entertainment life \cite{cha2007tube,xie2020multimodal}.
+Recent years have witnessed the transformation of user-generated content (UGC) to people's information-sharing strategy and entertainment life \cite{cha2007tube,xie2020multimodal}.
 Close on the heels of UGCs is the trend of attaching tags to uploaded UGCs, which are short terms that concisely summarize the information-rich UGC features \cite{sigurbjornsson2008flickr, kim2011collaborative}.
-Tags serve both as short indices of UGC and eye-catchers, which help both uploaders to gain more exposure to the target audience and users to more conveniently locate interesting content from numerous candidates.
-Since tags can be words, word combinations, or even Emojis, the candidate pool for tags is so large that it becomes difficult to select suitable tags for the content.
-Consequently, tag recommender systems, which aim to automatically recommend suitable tags to users when they upload UGCs in the platform, have become an important topic that has attracted lots of attention among researchers \cite{belem2017survey}. { \thefootnote \footnote{*Yaochen Zhu and Xubin Ren are co-first authors\\$\dagger$ Corresponding author: Zhenzhong Chen}}
+Tags serve both as short indices of the UGC and eye-catchers, which help both the uploaders to gain more exposure to the target audience and the users to more conveniently locate interesting content from numerous candidates.
+Since tags can be words, word combinations, or even Emojis, the candidate pool for tags is so large that it becomes difficult to select suitable tags for the generated content.
+Consequently, tag recommender systems, which aim to automatically recommend suitable tags to users when they upload UGCs in the platform, have become an important topic that has attracted lots of attention among researchers \cite{belem2017survey}.